erics1989/ipa-to-s3-buildkite-plugin/README.md

 A Buildkite plugin that will push an IPA to S3 and output both a link and a QR code as an annotation for easy download/install.

+In order to push to S3, you will need to ensure that permissions are in place to perform `PUT` actions on buckets.
+The use of an additional plugin, such as [AWS assume-role-with-web-identity](https://github.com/buildkite-plugins/aws-assume-role-with-web-identity-buildkite-plugin) is recommended.

 This plugin requires the presence of the `qrencode` CLI tool, it can be installed for your instance using:

 ### Ubuntu, Debian, Linux Mint: